 This easy, delicious side dish of carrots and green beans roasted in olive oil and za’atar is perfect for holiday entertaining or a simple weeknight dinner.

+It’s that time of year again, with the holidays just around the corner!
 Za’atar Roasted Carrots and Green Beans is one of my favorite side dishes to bring to holiday or family dinners.
-With basically only four, simple ingredients, it’s easy while remaining delicious, leaving you time to focus on more important things, like the holiday!
+With basically only four, simple ingredients, it’s easy while remaining delicious, leaving you time to focus on more important things, like the holiday or the main dish!

 - Carrots: Loaded with fiber, Vitamin A, and beta-carotene, carrots are crunchy and delicious with any meal.